 Similar to private organizations, government entities vary widely in their approach to accounting for cloud computing contracts.
 In 2020, the GASB released Statement No. 96, Subscription-Based Information Technology Arrangements, (GASB 96) which is the first guidance for state and local government reporting on software contracts.
 The new rules are effective for all reporting periods starting after June 15, 2022.

 The guidance outlines the definition of a subscription-based information technology arrangement (SBITA) as “a contract that conveys control of the right to use a SBITA vendor’s IT software, alone or in combination with tangible capital assets (the underlying IT assets), as specified in the contract for a period of time in an exchange or exchange-like transaction.”
-To easily determine if your contracts meet the definition, use our free SBITA identifier tool.

 The reporting requirements outlined in GASB 96 mirror those of GASB 87, the government guidance for reporting on leases.
 Government entities are required to record a right-to-use subscription asset and corresponding subscription liability.
 The standard also provides guidance for cash outlays, such as implementation fees, to prevent future disparities in how government entities report on non-subscription costs.